andreaskaris/blog/docs/networking/netlink-address-fields.md

 is extracted from `IFLA_PERM_ADDRESS`.

 We can observe an interesting detail from the strace, and also from the output of `ip link`: even though the `permaddr` holds a randomly generated, 6 Byte MAC address, the field length in total is 20 - 4 = 16 Bytes.
-That's the lenght of an IPv6 address.
+That's the length of an IPv6 address.
 As a consequence, `ip link` also prints the address in IPv6 format, even though it should actually print until the first 6 Bytes in MAC address notation.
 We already explained in the kernel section why we see this.
 However, for IPv4 tunnels, iproute2 does not print